wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.III.1

 <p class=fip id=p1>
-1.&emsp;The Atonement can only be accepted within you by releasing the inner light.
+1. The Atonement can only be accepted within you by releasing the inner light.
 ²Since the separation, defences have been used almost entirely to defend *against* the Atonement, and thus maintain the separation.
 3This is generally seen as a need to protect the body.
 ⁴The many body fantasies in which minds engage arise from the distorted belief that the body can be used as a means for attaining ‘atonement’.